Understanding the Mental Capacity Act in Singapore

 Start planning for your loved ones by speaking to a family lawyer in Singapore

 Protect your loved ones by planning ahead.
 Apply for an LPA to appoint someone you trust to take care of your affairs and act in your best interests should you lose mental capacity in the future.
-Our team of dedicated family lawyers at Tembusu Law is here to advise you on your options.
-Get in touch with us today for more information.
+Our team of dedicated divorce lawyers in Singapore at Tembusu Law is here to advise you on your options.

 About the author